Berry, New South Wales: History

-Alexander Berry, with his business partner Edward Wollstonecraft, pioneered European settlement in the Shoalhaven region from 1822, initially securing land grants to the south of the Shoalhaven River and later to the north (including the Berry district).
-The locality was known as Broughton Creek from its beginning in 1825 as a private town and part of a large pastoral holding called "Coolangatta".
-The first European settlers of this locality were seven free sawyers employed by Alexander Berry, who camped there in 1825.
+Alexander Berry, with his business partner Edward Wollstonecraft, pioneered British settlement in the Shoalhaven region from 1822, initially securing land grants to the south of the Shoalhaven River and later to the north (including the Berry district).

+From 1825, the locality became a private town known as Broughton Creek, part of the large pastoral holding called the Coolangatta Estate owned by Berry and Wollstonecraft.
+Berry had named it after Broughton, a local Indigenous man who assisted him in establishing the estate.

+The first British settlers of this locality were free and convict sawyers employed by Berry, who camped there in 1825.
 Soon after a tannery began operation.
 In the 1840s a saw mill powered by a water wheel started.
 By 1866, a very substantial town had grown on the either side of Broughton Creek.
-On the Pulman Street side a post office, school, tannery and store were established, while on the other side of the creek an Inn was opened.
+On the Pulman Street side, a post office, school, tannery and store were established, while on the other side of the creek an inn was opened.
 By this time the population had grown to 300 and the area was declared a Municipality.

 In 1873 Alexander Berry died and his brother David Berry became the owner of the estate.
 He encouraged the growth of the town by establishing an Agricultural Showground and giving land to four religious denominations to build churches in the town.

 The name of the town was changed from Broughton Creek to Berry in 1889, following the death of David Berry, Alexander's brother, to honour the Berry family.
 After his death the outlying land of the Coolangatta Estate was gradually sold.
 The town continued to grow and flourish as a service centre for saw milling and dairying industries.
 From the 1980s, these industries have diminished, and tourism is now an important activity.